ballandplate/Ball-Plate/index.md

 Figure (2)

 Figure (1) represents a simple model of the ball and plate.
 Figure (2) shows a simple set up of the model.
 In order to verify the systems performance, a model was created in Copelliasim to simulate behavior of the system.
 The model simulates the dynamics/physics of the system and object ineractions.
-Copelliasim allows us to connect to communicate with an external application (matlab) using a remote
+Copelliasim allows us to connect to communicate with an external application (matlab) using a remote.
+A vision sensor was used in the simulation of the ball and plate project.
+At first calibration was needed as we tried to have the sensor follow the ball as it moved.
+After considering the movement of the plate as well.
+It was decided it would be best to have the vision sensor placed where the entire system was in the field of view, thus eliminating the need for calibrating the sensor.

 # Control Design and Simulations